eddie-thp/codepath-w2-news/readme.md

 Describe any challenges encountered while building the app:

-* **RecyclerView**: Missed setting up the layout manager
+* **RecyclerView**: Missed setting up the layout manager, items were not being rendered
 * **DataBinding**: It was tricky working with it
-    * Binding classes would only get generated after rebuilding the app
+    * Binding classes, which are created based on the data tag, would only be generated after rebuilding the app
-    * Same with cases where I had to use the BindAdapter annotation
+    * Same with cases where I had to use the BindAdapter annotation, which drives the XML app tag
     * I may be missing 2 way binding, I still need to improve my settings fragment so that I can have a better model.
+* **Glide** I had a bit of trouble with glide, maybe because I am using a DynamicHeightImageView, for some reason images wouldn't be rendered at all, I finally figure out how to use a SimpleTarget to do it.
+But I do not know if it's correct.

 ## Open-source libraries used